sivgithub123/interviewquestions/linux/linux-interview-questions-part-1.md

 * What is the difference between UNIX and Linux.
   - Linux it's a UNIX "clone" using the same POSIX(Portable Operating System Interface) standards, but UNIX it's a brand, has different copyrights and tools.

+    Origin and Licensing:
+        UNIX: Developed in the late 1960s and early 1970s at Bell Labs by Ken Thompson, Dennis Ritchie, and others.
+UNIX is not a single operating system but a family of operating systems that adhere to certain standards.
+Various versions of UNIX have been developed, including commercial variants like Sun Solaris, IBM AIX, and HP-UX.
+        Linux: Created in 1991 by Linus Torvalds, a Finnish software engineer.
+Linux is an open-source operating system kernel that is freely available and distributed under the GNU General Public License (GPL).
+It was inspired by UNIX but not based on any specific UNIX system.

+    Kernel:
+        UNIX: Different UNIX variants have their own kernels, which may vary significantly in design and functionality.
+        Linux: Linux is a specific kernel that is commonly used with a wide range of operating system distributions (distros).
+These Linux distros combine the Linux kernel with various software packages to create complete operating systems suitable for different purposes.

+    Development and Community:
+        UNIX: Historically, UNIX systems were developed and maintained by large corporations and organizations.
+There is no single entity responsible for UNIX development.
+        Linux: Linux development is decentralized and relies on collaboration from a global community of developers.
+There are many contributors, including individuals, companies, and organizations, who work together to improve and maintain the Linux kernel and associated software.

+    Compatibility and Standards:
+        UNIX: The various UNIX variants may adhere to certain industry standards, such as the Single UNIX Specification (SUS), but there can be differences between implementations.
+        Linux: While Linux is not officially certified as UNIX, it aims to be POSIX-compliant (Portable Operating System Interface), which ensures compatibility with UNIX-like systems.
+Many Linux distros also adhere to standards set by organizations like the Linux Foundation.

+    Market Presence:
+        UNIX: Historically, UNIX was widely used in enterprise environments, particularly in the 1980s and 1990s.
+However, its market share has declined over time due to factors like licensing costs and the rise of Linux.
+        Linux: Linux has gained popularity in various domains, including servers, embedded systems, cloud computing, and mobile devices.
+It is widely used by both individuals and organizations, including many large tech companies.

 * What is the diference between Telnet and SSH?
   - SSH it's encrypted and telnet isn't.